Learning Outcomes

 This article has covered the following key knowledge points:

-• Planning enforcement is discretionary, not mandatory, for local authorities.
+- Planning enforcement is discretionary, not mandatory, for local authorities, and action must be expedient in light of policy and harm.

-• Main enforcement powers include planning contravention notices, enforcement notices, stop notices (including temporary ones), breach of condition notices, and injunctions.
+- Main enforcement powers include planning contravention notices, enforcement notices, stop notices (including temporary ones), breach of condition notices, injunctions, and (distinctly) completion notices for stalled lawful development.

-• There are specific statutory time limits: four years for building/operational development and dwelling use, ten years for most other breaches.
+- There are specific statutory time limits: four years for building/operational development and dwelling use, ten years for most other breaches; deliberate concealment can disapply these via a planning enforcement order.
+Listed building enforcement has no limitation period.

-• Failure to comply with enforcement notices, stop notices, or breach of condition notices is a criminal offence, carrying significant penalties.
+- Failure to comply with enforcement notices, stop notices, or breach of condition notices is a criminal offence with potentially unlimited fines; authorities can seek injunctions and confiscation of criminal benefit.

 Key Terms and Concepts